jparkington/Electric-Brew/README.md

 ```
 ![01 - kWh vs. Total Cost](<./fig/analysis/jp/01 - kWh vs. Total Cost.png>)

 Our analysis of the relationship between kilowatt-hours (kWh) and total cost is pivotal in strategizing for maximum energy efficiency at the lowest possible cost, a relationship that underpins each of our project's objectives.
-The data, encompassing over 335,000 entries, indicates considerable variability in both energy usage and cost, as evidenced by the average kWh usage of **0.845** with a standard deviation of **1.295**, and an average total cost of **$0.13** per reading with a standard deviation of **$0.23**.
-This variability is further underscored by the right-skewed distribution for both metrics, pointing to infrequent but significant spikes in energy usage and cost.
+The data, encompassing over 301,281 entries, indicates considerable variability in both energy usage and cost.
+The average kWh usage is **0.849** with a standard deviation of **1.309**, and the average total cost is **$0.14** per reading with a standard deviation of **$0.23**.
+This variability is underscored by the right-skewed distribution for both metrics, pointing to infrequent but significant spikes in energy usage and cost.

-A key insight from this analysis is the strong positive correlation of **0.846** between kWh and total cost.
-This correlation, while indicative of a general trend where increased energy usage leads to higher costs, also reveals the intricacies of this relationship due to the static rates from CMP, suppliers, and Ampion.
-The pattern-driven, striated nature observed in the scatter plot underscores that the cost dynamics are not simply linear but are influenced by these structured rate tiers.
+A key insight from this analysis is the strong positive correlation of **0.926** between kWh and total cost.
+This correlation suggests a general trend where increased energy usage leads to higher costs.
+It also reveals the intricacies of this relationship, influenced by the static rates from CMP, suppliers, and Ampion.
+The pattern-driven, striated nature observed in the scatter plot indicates that the cost dynamics are not simply linear but are affected by these structured rate tiers.

-These insights suggest a huge opportunity for strategic operational adjustments, specifically targeting periods where high energy usage does not proportionally equate to high costs.
-Identifying these cost-efficient periods, possibly due to favorable rate structures or operational efficiencies, can lead to significant savings.
+These insights offer a significant opportunity for strategic operational adjustments, particularly in targeting periods where high energy usage does not proportionally equate to high costs.
+Identifying these cost-efficient periods, possibly due to favorable rate structures or operational efficiencies, can lead to substantial savings.

 <br>